dariol83/reatmetric/README.md

 - [Groovy](https://groovy-lang.org): for the Groovy language support in the _processing_ and _automation_ modules (best choice);
 - [GraalVM](https://www.graalvm.org): for the Javascript language support in the _automation_ modules;
 - [Jython](https://www.jython.org/): for the Python language support in the _automation_ modules;
-- [Json Path](https://github.com/json-path/JsonPath): for the parsing of JSON objects and files.
+- [Json Path](https://github.com/json-path/JsonPath): for the parsing of JSON objects and files;
+- [SNMP4J](https://www.snmp4j.org/): for the support of SNMP in the _snmp_ module;

-Including also the indirect dependencies, a typical ReatMetric backend deployment (i.e. without UI) is composed by 38 Jars, 15 from ReatMetric and 23 from external dependencies, for a total of **15.9 MB**.
+Including also the indirect dependencies, a typical ReatMetric backend deployment (i.e. without UI) is composed by 40 Jars, 16 from ReatMetric and 24 from external dependencies, for a total of **16.5 MB**.
 This size can be further reduced depending on the needs, since some drivers and related dependencies might not be needed.

 ## Performance